bkushigian/bkushigian.github.io/index.md

 <hr size="2" noshade color="gray">

-# About
+## About

-I'm interested in software engineering, programming languages, and verification.
+I'm interested in software engineering, and in testing/mutation analysis in particular.
+I'm currently trying to reimagine how we think about test utility and test goal generation.
-I'm currently working on Cornelius, a tool to detect equivalent mutants using E-graphs.

-I'm also interested in music and sometimes lose money playing poker.
+When I'm not mutating code I'm playing music or playing poker.

-# Bio
+## Bio

-I'm a second year PhD in University of Washington's CSE department working with [René Just][rjust-site].
+I'm a fifth year PhD in University of Washington's CSE department working with [René Just][rjust-site].
 I have a BS in Math and Computer Science, and a MS in Computer Science from University Massachusetts, Amherst.

-# Publications
+## Publications

   <p> <b>Medusa: Mutant Equivalent Detection using Satisfiability
   Analysis</b><br/>